 Insurance In The Connected World ReportDOWNLOAD The Report

-With Hortonworks connected data platforms, much more is possible.
-For example, a 360° view of not only your customers, but also connected cars to understand where and how are they driving while providing better predictive analytics.
+With Hortonworks connected data platforms for insurance IOT, much more is possible.
+For example, a 360° view of not only your customers but also connected cars, helps you understand where and how they are driving while providing better predictive analytics from all the customer big data in the insurance industry.
 You can now provide them with recommendations for alternative safer routes and driving behavior making them better drivers.

-Carriers interact with customers across multiple channels, yet customer interaction, policy and claims data is often isolated in data siloes.
+Carriers interact with customers across multiple channels, yet customer interaction, policy and claims data is often isolated in data silos.
 Few insurance carriers can accurately correlate acquisition, cross-sell or upsell success with either their marketing campaigns or customer online browsing behavior.
-Apache Hadoop gives the insurance enterprise a 360° view of customer behavior.
+Collecting and managing data from insurance IOT devices, Apache Hadoop gives the insurance enterprise a 360° view of customer behavior.
 It lets them store data longer and identify distinct phases in their customers’ lifecycles.
-Better analytics helps them more efficiently acquire, grow and retain the best customers.
+Better insurance predictive analytics helps them more efficiently acquire, grow and retain the best customers.